jaheyns/CfdOF/Readme.md

 before running the simulation.
 Where possible best practices are included to improve the stability of the solvers.

 This software is a fork of the CFD workbench developed by [Qingfeng Xia](http://github.com/qingfengxia/Cfd), but focuses on assisting new CFD users.
-It therefor places greater emphasis on usability and solver stability intead of functionality.
+It therefore places greater emphasis on usability and solver stability instead of functionality.

 ## Features